 Rye grass can last for several weeks depending on how you care for it.
 If kept in a sunny spot, gently watered every 2 or 3 days, and trimmed once a week, your chances for longevity greatly increase.

-Click here and scroll down to “Grazin’ In the Grass” to see a table using rye grass!
+Visit “Grazin’ In the Grass” to see a table using rye grass!

 To achieve a wider surface for your tablescape, consider “kissing” tables horizontally to create more of a square shape.
 Two 6′ tables positioned horizontally will comfortably seat up to ten people.
 Those same two tables will seat up to 14 vertically, but will not provide as much space in the middle for your centerpiece.

-Click here and scroll down to “Au Revoir” to see more photos of this table!
+Visit “Au Revoir” to see more photos of this table!

 Divide and conquer!
 If on a limited budget, pricier flowers can still be used if divided into smaller arrangements or by plucking the blooms to use individually.

-Click here and scroll down to “Love & Orchids” to see this entire table!
+Visit “Love & Orchids” to see this entire table!

 Fold linens lengthwise and hang on trouser hangers to keep visible folds at a minimum.
 I use plastic clothing bags from clothing stores & the laundry to cover my linens.
 Not only does it keep errant dust from settling on the linens, but keeps them from contracting unwanted folds and wrinkles when packed into my linen closet by allowing them to “glide” against one another.
 (Leave the bottom of the plastic open on natural fabric linens to allow them to “breathe.”)
 To make finding linens a breeze, I tag each hanger with the color, size & shape and then arrange them all by color in the closet.
 Until we get a house big enough for a linen room to hang linens on huge rollers like in a fabric store and with a mechanized hanger like at the laundromat, this method will have to do!

 Still just can’t arrange flowers to save your life?
 Snip the heads, preserving only about an inch of the stem, and tuck them into similarly shaped/sized clear vessels with just enough water to cover the stem.
+Visit “Autumn Orchids” to see the whole post with these vases in various sizes.

 Turn just about any candlestick into a “lamp” by using a follower and an LED votive candle.
 The follower will keep the lamp shade slightly elevated above the candle, adding height as well as making it safer.
 You can use a regular votive, but for safety’s sake I recommend that you always use an LED candle.
 The best type of shade is one with a metal spider fitter (see below) that can easily sit on the top ring of the follower.
 If you want to secure it a bit more, try looping a bit of thread or fishing line to tie the spider to the follower.
 (If using thread, make sure its color is light enough so as not to be seen through the shade when the lamp is illuminated.)